1971 North American Soccer League season: Overview

-Eight teams competed with Dallas Tornado winning the championship.
-However Dallas' road to that title was the stuff of legends.
-In Game 1 of the best-of-three semifinal against the Rochester Lancers, league scoring champion Carlos Metidieri of Rochester mercifully ended the longest match in NASL history, 2–1, late in the 6th 15 minute OT period.
-The golden goal was scored in the 176th minute, or less than four minutes shy of playing two complete games in one day!
-Three days later Dallas evened the series at one game each with a 3–1 regulation win.
-In the rubber match four days later, the two teams ended regulation tied again at 1 goal apiece.
-This time the game would reach a 4th OT before Bobby Moffat sent Dallas into the Finals in the 148 minute.
-Incredibly, only four days after that, Dallas lost Game 1 of the NASL Championship Series, 2–1, in the 3rd OT to Atlanta after 123 minutes.
-All totaled, Dallas had played 537 minutes of soccer (3 minutes short of six games) in 13 days time.
-Finally the Tornado were able to get control of the finals, pulling away in Games 2 and 3, by scores of 4–1 and 2–0 respectively, to capture the title.
+Eight teams competed in the 1971 season.
+The Dallas Tornado won the league championship after playing several playoff matches under the new sudden death rule, which replaced the penalty shootout.
+In Game 1 of the best-of-three semifinal against the Rochester Lancers, league scoring champion Carlos Metidieri of Rochester scored to end the match at 2–1 in the 176th minute after six periods of overtime—shortly before midnight.
+Three days later, Dallas tied the series with a 3–1 regulation win.
+In the deciding match, the two teams ended regulation with a 1–1 tie and played four overtime periods before Bobby Moffat scored in the 148 minute for a 2–1 victory.
+Four days later, Dallas lost Game 1 of the NASL Championship Series, 2–1, in the 3rd overtime to the Atlanta Chiefs after 123 minutes.
+All totaled, Dallas had played 537 minutes of soccer (3 minutes short of six games) in 13 days.
+The Tornado won 4–1 in Game 2 and 2–0 in Game 3 to clinch the league championship.